Codecademy/docs/content/java/concepts/methods/methods.md

 A parameter is described by a data type and a name.
 With that name, the parameter can be used to access the value inside the method body.
 A method without any parameters must have empty parenthesis `()` after the method name.
 Multiple parameters have to be seperated by a comma `,`.

-_Parameters_ are the definitions inside the parenthesis of a method while _arguments_ are the values provided, when the methods is actually called.
+_Parameters_ are the definitions inside the parenthesis of a method while _arguments_ are the values provided, when the method is called.
 The values of the arguments are made available via the parameter names inside the method body.

 By convention, a method should have a maximum three parameters.
 If it's necessary to have more than three it makes sense to create an object which is passed and contains the data.